-Chances are, no one will try to pick a fight with you, or damage your Devils gear (by spilling a drink on it, or worse).
-Most Bruins fans, regardless of how much they’ve had to drink, will not fight.
-And if they see Devils fans ready to defend each other, they could very well back off entirely.
+Chances are, no one will try to pick a fight with you, or damage your Devils (by spilling a drink on it, or worse).
+Most Bruin fans, regardless of how much they’ve had to drink, will not fight.
+And if they see New York/New Jersey fans ready to defend each other, they could very well back off entirely.

 Perhaps the best way to avoid a confrontation is to stay at your seat for as long as the Garden ushers will let you.
 This is a tactic used in European and Latin American soccer, with stadium stewards keeping the visiting fans in their section until the entire rest of the stadium is emptied of home supporters, to minimize the chance of hooliganism.
 This will also allow the crowd to thin out a little and make it easier to leave the park, regardless of the level of aggression.

 Another way to avoid any unpleasantness is to find a bar where New Yorkers not only hang out, but are left alone.
 Easier said than done, right?
 Well, just as the Riviera Café off Sheridan Square in the West Village and Professor Thom’s on 2nd Avenue in the East Village are New Englander-friendly bars in New York, there are places in Boston that welcome New Yorkers and New Jerseyans.